MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Prevent hitting subscription limit for maximum storage accounts

 A region can support a maximum of 250 storage accounts per subscription.
-You have either already reached or are about to reach that limit.
+You have already reached or are about to reach that limit.
 If you reach that limit, you're unable to create any more storage accounts in that subscription/region combination.
 Evaluate the recommended action below to avoid hitting the limit.

 Learn more about [Storage Account - StorageAccountScaleTarget (Prevent hitting subscription limit for maximum storage accounts)](https://aka.ms/subscalelimit).

 ### Update to newer releases of the Storage Java v12 SDK for better reliability.

 We noticed that one or more of your applications use an older version of the Azure Storage Java v12 SDK to write data to Azure Storage.
-Unfortunately, the version of the used SDK has a critical issue that uploads incorrect data during retries (for example, if there are HTTP 500 errors), resulting in an invalid object being written.
+Unfortunately, the version of the used SDK has a critical issue that uploads incorrect data during retries (because of HTTP 500 errors, for example), resulting in an invalid object being written.
 The issue is fixed in newer releases of the Java v12 SDK.

 Learn more about [Storage Account - UpdateStorageJavaSDK (Update to newer releases of the Storage Java v12 SDK for better reliability.)](/azure/developer/java/sdk/?view=azure-java-stable&preserve-view=true).